India: Modern India

-Historians consider India's modern age to have begun sometime between 1848 and 1885.
 The appointment in 1848 of Lord Dalhousie as Governor General of the East India Company set the stage for changes essential to a modern state.
 These included the consolidation and demarcation of sovereignty, the surveillance of the population, and the education of citizens.
 Technological changes—among them, railways, canals, and the telegraph—were introduced not long after their introduction in Europe.
-However, disaffection with the company also grew during this time and set off the Indian Rebellion of 1857.
+Disaffection with the company also grew during this time and set off the Indian Rebellion of 1857.
 Fed by diverse resentments and perceptions, including invasive British-style social reforms, harsh land taxes, and summary treatment of some rich landowners and princes, the rebellion rocked many regions of northern and central India and shook the foundations of Company rule.
-Although the rebellion was suppressed by 1858, it led to the dissolution of the East India Company and the direct administration of India by the British government.
+The East India Company was disbanded, and the British government began todirectly administer India.
 Proclaiming a unitary state and a gradual but limited British-style parliamentary system, the new rulers also protected princes and landed gentry as a feudal safeguard against future unrest.
-In the decades following, public life gradually emerged all over India, leading eventually to the founding of the Indian National Congress in 1885.
+In the decades following, public life gradually emerged all over India, leading eventually to the founding of the Indian National Congress (generally referred to as the Congress) in 1885.

-The rush of technology and the commercialisation of agriculture in the second half of the 19th century was marked by economic setbacks and many small farmers became dependent on the whims of far-away markets.
+The rush of technology and the commercialisation of agriculture in the second half of the 19th century was marked by economic setbacks, and many small farmers became dependent on the whims of far-away markets.
 There was an increase in the number of large-scale famines, and, despite the risks of infrastructure development borne by Indian taxpayers, little industrial employment was generated for Indians.
-There were also salutary effects: commercial cropping, especially in the newly canalled Punjab, led to increased food production for internal consumption.
+However, commercial cropping, especially in the newly canalled Punjab, led to increased food production for internal consumption.
 The railway network provided critical famine relief, notably reduced the cost of moving goods, and helped nascent Indian-owned industry.